harness/developer-hub/docs/getting-started/supported-platforms-and-technologies.md

 #### Helm

-Helm chart dependencies are not supported in Git source repositories (Harness [Code Repo Connectors](../platform/7_Connectors/).
+Helm chart dependencies are not supported in Git source repositories.
 Helm chart dependencies are supported in Helm Chart Repositories.

 #### Artifact servers, repos, and artifacts